Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Introduction

 Depending on the nature of the data and the end goal for which the database is needed, there are different requirements for the resultant database and different optimal approaches for the data extraction.
 It is useful to organize methods along two broad axes.
 One axis is human time, which generally has the form

 Here $A$ is up-front fixed time to develop the method for a specific case and $B$ is a marginal time cost whose contribution scales with some measure of data quantity $N$ ($N$ represents some function of the number of papers, sentences, and data to extract).
 The other axis is database quality, generally represented by some combination of precision (what fraction of the found data are right) and recall (what fraction of the available data was found) of the database.
-A schematic plot representing required human time as a function of the size of the database for different methods, and the quality of their results, is presented in Fig.~\ref{fig:abstract}.
+A schematic plot representing required human time as a function of the size of the database for different methods, and the quality of their results, is presented in Fig.~\ref{fig:abstract}, where a logarithmic scale was used to emphasize the behavior for small-moderate sized databases, where the method is the most advantageous.
+While the classification of a dataset's size depends significantly on the context and scientific field, in this paper we base this classification, as detailed in the following paragraph, on an evaluation of the typical quantities of relevant materials data found in existing literature.

-One limiting case, which we will call ''small data'', is one where only a small amount of data is available in the literature (for example, properties that are very new, very hard to measure, or studied by only a small community), and where completeness and accuracy are highly valued.
-It is typical to develop a database for properties in the very small data limit fully manually, usually by experts in the field.
-Full manual curation is practical due to the limited number of papers and data and assures that the database is comprehensive and accurate.
-This fully manual approach is represented in Fig.~\ref{fig:abstract} as the blue line, which is preferred (dashed) for very small datasets.
-Even though it is technically slower that other methods, even in the very small data range, it is still the method of choice due to the highest possible quality of the results.
+One limiting case, which we will call ''small data'', is one where only a small amount of data, up to around 100 points, is available in the literature (for example, properties that are very new, very hard to measure, or studied by only a small community), and where completeness and accuracy are highly valued.
+For example, as of this writing ''small data'' might refer to superconductors with $T_c > 200K$ \cite{supercond}.
+It is typical to gather data for properties in the very small data limit fully manually, usually by experts in the field.
+Full manual curation is practical due to the limited number of papers and data and assures that the data is comprehensive and accurate.
+This fully manual approach is represented in Fig.~\ref{fig:abstract} as the blue line, which is preferred (dashed) for very small amounts of available data.
+Even though it is technically slower than other methods, even in the very small data range, it is still the method of choice due to the highest possible quality of the results.